-District 102 subscribes to the Emergency Closing Center.
-This system allows schools, organizations, and businesses to reach all major information outlets with just one phone call or on their website, and helps radio and television stations report them efficiently and quickly.
+District 102 subscribes to the Emergency Closing Center (ECC.)
+This system allows schools, organizations, and businesses to reach all major news outlets quickly and efficiently.
 The Emergency Closing Center is available 24 hours a day, 365 days a year.

-Per the Emergency Closing Center, parents, students, and employees can check the status of a facility the following ways:
+Per the Emergency Closing Center, parents, students, and employees can check the status of a facility (school) the following ways:

 3) Listen to WGN Radio 720 AM, WBBM Radio 780 AM or watch CBS Channel 2, NBC Channel 5, ABC Channel 7, WGN Morning News, Fox 32, WGN-TV Ch.
 9, or CLTV cable for closing information.

-When possible, decisions to close or delay the start of school will be made by 5:30 a.m.
+If possible, the decision to close or delay the start of school will be made by 5:30 a.m.

 If you disagree with a decision to hold school on a day when you believe the weather is hazardous, you are encouraged to keep your child home.
 Please contact your child’s school’s absence line to report the absence as an excused absence.